polyswarmer/documentation/_i18n/en/_docs/testing-windows.md

 These instructions will enable you to perform local testing of your Windows-based microengine.
 The first step is to create one Windows and one Linux VM.
+The Windows VM is where you will run your Windows-based microengine (and possibily do your development).
+And the Linux VM is where you will run a local testing version of the PolySwarm marketplace, which we'll call the "testnet".
 The next step is to network the two VMs together and configure them.
-After that, you can perform your local testing.
+Finally, you can perform your local testing.

 ## TODO requirements